Multi-Symbol Forbidden Configurations: Block Matrices

-We now want to figure out the asymptotic bounds for avoiding a constant matrix on top of a constant matrix of a different symbol, but first, we need a lemma guaranteeing a constant matrix with the number of columns as a function of $m$ in a matrix $A$ with $m$ rows.
-We found that $|A|$ has the same asymptotic bounds as the number of columns in the constant matrix we want to avoid.
+We now want to figure out the asymptotic bounds for avoiding a constant matrix stacked on top of another constant matrix of a different symbol, but first, we need a lemma to determine the number of columns a matrix needs to guarantee a large constant matrix of any symbol.

 \begin{lemma} If $m \geq r(p-1) + 1$ and $f(m)$ is some function of $m$, then

 \end{lemma}

 \begin{proof} Let $A$ be an $(0,1,...,r-1)$-matrix with $r^{r(p-1)}(f(m)-1)+1$ columns, then in the first row of $A$, we have some majority symbol at least $\lceil\frac{r^{r(p-1)}(f(m)-1)+1}{r}\rceil = r^{r(p-1)-1}(f(m)-1)+1$ times.
 Now we repeat this process under these $r^{r(p-1)-1}(f(m)-1)+1$ columns.
 After $r(p-1) + 1$ rows, one of the $r$ symbols must appear at least $p$ times, creating a $p\times f(m)$ constant submatrix of some symbol. \end{proof}